 Cowpea (Vigna unguiculata Linn.)
 (2n=2x=22) is a plant family belonging to the leguminosae and one of the main pulse crops.
 It ranks as the second most significant legume crop, following groundnut.
 Cowpea is an annual legume crop that thrives in warm climates, often known by various names such as southern pea, black-eyed pea, lobia and pink eyes.
 It was in the form of erect, semi erect, prostrate, trailing, or ascending.
 Grain has 25% protein content and is rich in a variety of minerals and vitamins, making it another important crop for addressing current global food security issues (Singh et al., 2023).
 It is a crop grown in low and high rainfall areas and is an important part of the catch crop, intercrop, mixed crop and green crop systems.
 It is mainly mixed crop or intercropped with other crops for grain, fodder and vegetable purpose.
 Mixed/intercropping with these crops are a common occurrence in rainfed regions to reduce the likelihood of crop failure in extreme weather conditions (Rajpoot and Rana, 2016).
 Cowpea can be cultivated along with other widely grown crops, including maize, pigeon pea, cotton, sunflower, sugarcane and castor.

 The cowpea crop is affected by different insect species, at various stages, ranging from the seedling stage to storage.
 Insects that cause harm to the cowpea at various stages of its growth, including Megaleurothrips distalis Karny (thrips), Thysanoplusia orichalua Fab.(Semilooper), Ahis crassivora Koch (aphid), Spilosoma obliqua Walker (bihar hairy caterpillar), Empoasca fabae Harris.
 (Leaf hopper), Acrocercops caerulea (leaf miner), Lampides boeticus (blue butterfly), Tetranychus spp (mites), Maruca vitrata Fab. (spotted pod borer), Clavigralla spp (pod sucking bugs) Adati et al (2007) and Yadav et al (2017).
-Analyzed the correlation and regression coefficients, revealing both positive and negative associations between cowpea insect pests, their natural enemies and prevailing weather conditions (Singh and Singh, 2014; Choudhary, 2016)).
+Analyzed the correlation and regression coefficients, revealing both positive and negative associations between cowpea insect pests, their natural enemies and prevailing weather conditions (Singh and Singh, 2014; Choudhary, 2016).

 Tetranychus ludeni Zacher, commonly referred to as the spider mite, is a destructive pest that inflicts significant damage on economically important plants, leading to a reduction in crop yields (Jeppson et al., 1975).
 Tetranychus ludeni Zacher, commonly known as the bean spider mite, is a highly polyphagous pest that affects more than 250 plant species (Gotoh et al., 2015).
 It poses a threat to a variety of economically important crops, including carrots, beans, eggplants, pumpkins and other cucurbitaceous plants.
 It is now recognized as a species of tropical origin.
 In India, T. ludeni frequently infests a variety of cultivated crops, particularly vegetables, leading to significant losses (Singh and Chauhan, 2016; Singh and Chauhan, 2018)).

 These mites hatch eggs, there are 4 active life stags of spider mites.
 These are larva stage, the protonymph stage, the deutonymph stage and the adult stage.
 There is a period of rest between each active life stage.
 The tetranychid mite possess four pairs of legs and larva has three pairs of legs (Choudhary, 2016).
 The mites become serious pests because they have several generations per season.
-Phytophagous nature, high reproductive potential and short life cycle contributed to rapid resistance development to many acaricides even after few applications” (Devine et al., 2001; Stumpf and Nauen, 2001).
+Phytophagous nature, high reproductive potential and short life cycle contributed to rapid resistance development to many acaricides even after few applications (Devine et al., 2001; Stumpf and Nauen, 2001).
 Since the degree of incidence of red spider mites changes with the season, it is desirable to have a thorough understanding of the population dynamic of the mite, which will lead to the development of suitable management programs (Ghosh, 2019; Kumar et al., 2015; Prasad and Gouda, 2024).
 Hence, an attempt was made to correlate the effect of weather factors on the incidence and population dynamics of the bean spider mite on cowpea.

 2. MATERIALS AND METHODS